rafaelromao/keyboards/docs/functions.md

 # rafaelromao's keyboard layout

-## Functions and Media
+## Functions and Maintenance
-The Functions and Media layers are activated holding the left or right pinky keys in the home row, respectively.
+- The Functions and Maintenance layers are activated holding the left or right pinky keys in the home row, respectively.

 ## Functions
 - On the left side of the Functions layer, there are standard modifier keys, also forming a home block, along with Caps Lock and a Menu key.